 The New Zealand Walks for Wimps series provides essential information about short, relatively easy hikes around New Zealand.
 Today we’re on the Coromandel Peninsula, stopping at the Tokatea Lookout, Kennedy Bay, and walking the Matamataharakeke Track in Waikawau Bay.
-Click on the map markers and links on the right for more great easy NZ walks!
+Click on the map markers at the bottom of this post for more great easy NZ walks!

 A great way to spend a day out of Coromandel town is on the East coast of the Coromandel peninsula, in the Kennedy Bay/Waikawau Bay area.